BranislavLazic/akka-cqrs-activator/README.md

 #### Up and run:

 - In root directory execute command: `docker-compose up -d` to start Cassandra
+- Then execute command: `sbt run` or enter `sbt` console and execute `reStart` command to start server (to stop server, type `reStop` and hit enter within the same `sbt` session).
-- Then execute command: `sbt run` and you should be able to access application at: http://localhost:8000
+  You should be able to access application at: http://localhost:8000 .

 ![alt text](images/issue-tracker.gif)